 If your child has an allergy that requires the administration of an EpiPen, please notify the supervisor immediately to ensure that the necessary documentation and actions are taken to ensure your child's health and safety.
-You will be required to provide written and specific details of your child's allergy and symptoms of an allergy reaction from a medical practitioner including a prescribed EpiPen.
+You will be required to provide written and specific details of your child's allergy and symptoms of an allergy reaction from a medical practitioner including 2 prescribed EpiPens (one locked in the medication box in the classroom and one in the outdoor first aid/medical bag).
 All allergies will be listed in each of the programs to ensure all staff are aware and can respond appropriately to any potential reactions.

-To ensure the well-being of children who have anaphylactic allergies, it is imperative that an EpiPen is available at the Centre at all times.
+To ensure the well-being of children who have anaphylactic allergies, it is imperative that at least one EpiPen is readily available for the child.
 A child who requires an EpiPen due to a severe allergy will not be accepted into care without their prescribed and current EpiPen.
 If a child no longer requires an EpiPen, a note from a medical practitioner confirming this information will be required.